-The Clean Sweep Era which began with such great hopes on June 30, 2019 but failed to produce anything other than a first round playoff win, is over.
-Two days after the Nets traded Kyrie Irving to Dallas, they are sending Kevin Durant to Phoenix for a package that includes Mikal Bridges, Cam Johnson, Jae Crowder, four unprotected first-round picks, a 2028 first round pick swap for Durant and TJ Warren.
+The Clean Sweep Era, which began with such great hopes on June 30, 2019 but failed to produce anything other than a first round playoff win, ended on February 9, 2023.
+Days after the Nets traded Kyrie Irving to Dallas, they are sending Kevin Durant to Phoenix for a package that includes Mikal Bridges, Cam Johnson, Jae Crowder, four unprotected first-round picks, a 2028 first round pick swap for Durant and TJ Warren.
 The Nets traded Crowder to Milwaukee later Thursday.

-The trade comes two days after the Nets dealt Kyrie Irving to Dallas for Spencer Dinwiddie, Dorian Finney-Smith and picks, including a 2029 first rounder.
-It also comes four weeks after Durant went down with a sprained MCL that ended a stunning run for Brooklyn as they went 18-2 including a 12-game winning streak.
-Then, last Friday, Irving asked out and was traded on Sunday following an impasse in contract extension talks.
+The Nets dealt Irving to Dallas for Spencer Dinwiddie, Dorian Finney-Smith and picks, including a 2029 first rounder on Tuesday.
+Thursday’s trade also comes four weeks after Durant went down with a sprained MCL that ended a stunning run for Brooklyn going 18-2 including a 12-game winning streak.
+Then, last Friday, in a move that caught even KD by surprise, Irving asked out and was traded on Sunday following an impasse in contract extension talks.
 Since then, KD’s status seemed at best uncertain.

 Both Adrian Wojnarowski and Shams Charania broke the news at around 1:00 a.m.
 Thursday, 14 hours before the NBA trade deadline.